 These run a little large in the women’s sizes.
 I normally wear an 8.5 or 9 in women’s.
 When I picked up these hiking boots, my Aldi had them in a size 8 but not a 9.
 I tried on the 8s, thinking they’d probably be more snug than I preferred.
 However, they are roomy enough, especially in the toe area, that the 8s fit more like 9s.
 The size 8 pair works perfectly for me in terms of fit.

-So far, I’ve worn these boots on a 40-minute walk in my neighborhood on a rainy afternoon.
 The first thing I noticed upon lacing them up, besides the fact that they run big, was that the tongue is on the short side.
 This is not an issue with the men’s boots.
 I tried to pull the tongue up as much as I could, but I had to be careful how I tied my laces so the tongue wouldn’t fall below the laces.
 After a walk around my neighborhood, the tongues on my women’s boots had fallen slightly below where I tied my laces.
 It’s not a deal breaker, but it is a minor annoyance.

 One of the things I like best about these boots is that the soles have a good firm grip on the ground beneath me.
 I bought a pair of tennis shoes last year from Aldi, and the soles were a bit slippery, especially on hard floors, and the soles wore out after a few months and became even less grippy.
 I have hope that these hiking boots will perform better.

 These boots also provide good ankle support, and they remained dry and comfortable inside even when I walked through puddles on a wooded trail.
 I’m looking forward to wearing these for a while to come.